Tommy Vext: Bad Wolves

-Lone Wolf
+Solo career

 After his exit from Bad Wolves, Vext started a GoFundMe campaign for a solo record of original music.
 He also started uploading a series of cover songs he recorded in 2020 onto his YouTube account, as well as announcing tour dates for a "Fuck Cancel Culture Tour" in April 2021.
-His GoFundMe campaign raised over $175,000 before Vext stated on March 15, 2021 that he would not be releasing it due to being "financially bullied into submission".
+His GoFundMe campaign raised over $175,000 before Vext stated on March 15, 2021, that he would not be releasing it due to being "financially bullied into submission".
 He claimed that "the original album I made last year will either not come out or be given to another act on the label to perform as their own.
 Unfortunately fighting this would cost hundreds of thousands of dollars and take years to get resolved".
 He also stated that the covers album "is still sitting until the legal agreements can be signed off on but I'm excited to get those out to you guys as soon as I can."

 In April 2021, Vext started selling his own 'Zombie Drops' brand of CBD oil.

-At an appearance at FitCon in Salt Lake City, Utah, in June 2021, Vext alleged that his former bandmates were "fucking frauds" and that "these fucking clown asshats got some fucking no-name singer, and they're re-recording the entire new album that I wrote in the studio with my producer during COVID."
+At an appearance at FitCon in Salt Lake City, Utah, in June 2021, Vext alleged that his former bandmates were "frauds".
 He also reiterated his earlier claims that his music was being held hostage.
-After his speech he went into a performance of Bad Wolves' cover of "Zombie", claiming that it was a "protest anthem" against "these fucking psychotic liberals in these main big cities in America" who "don't give a fuck about our children, they don't give a fuck about the Constitution, and all they give a shit about is power".

 In July 2021, Vext filed a lawsuit against Allen Kovac, the manager of Bad Wolves and the CEO of Bad Wolves' label Better Noise Music.
 In the lawsuit, Vext accused Kovac of attempting to stop him from making political statements on social media, trying to buy the Bad Wolves trademarks from him, strong-arming radio and streaming services to stop playing Bad Wolves when Vext refused to sell him the trademarks in an attempt to push Vext out of the music industry and repeatedly using racial slurs against Vext to belittle him.
 Kovac later released his own statement saying that Vext's accusations were "categorically false" and that Vext "has dragged us into a ridiculous, unfounded narrative that falsely paints him as a victim."

+On December 18, 2023, Vext released A.N.T.A.R.C.T.I.C.A exclusively on his app, tommyvextapp.com On February 2, he announced the album would be available on all streaming platforms on May 18, 2024.

+Since August 2024, Vext has been touring with Ill Niño as vocalist, as a touring substitute for Marcos Leal.
+Leal departed the band the next month, and Vext has continued to fill the role until a permanent replacement was announced.